Luan de Bruin: Leicester Tigers

 On 11 November 2020 de Bruin's signature was announced by Leicester Tigers for the 2020-21 Premiership Rugby season.
 He played 17 times in his single season for Leicester.

 Edinburgh

-On 9 March 2021, de Bruin would move to Scotland to join Pro14 side Edinburgh ahead of the 2021-22 season.
+On 9 March 2021, de Bruin would move to Scotland to join Pro14 side Edinburgh ahead of the 2021–22 season.

+Newcastle Falcons

+On 15 April 2024, it was confirmed that de Bruin agreed a two-year deal back to the Premiership with Newcastle Falcons from the 2024–25 season.

+Family

+De Bruin's younger sister, Marlize de Bruin, has played for the South Africa women's national rugby sevens team.